peter-fh/tutoring-ai/prompt/course/MATH_203.md

 ### Trigonometry

-The student is faimilar with the following concepts relating to trigonometry:
+The student is familiar with the following concepts relating to trigonometry:

  - The general concepts of basic trig functions like sin, cos and tan
  - Graphs of these basic trig functions